AnandGhugare/Customer_Shopping_Behavior_Analysis/README.md

 # Retail Customer Behavior & Shopping Trends – Data Analysis Project

 ## Overview
 This project is an end-to-end **data analysis workflow** built using **Python, SQL (MySQL), and Power BI** to analyze retail customer behavior and shopping trends.
-It simulates a real-world, company-level analytics process followed by data analysts — from raw data preparation to business insights and visualization.
+It simulates a realworld, company-level analytics process followed by data analysts, from raw data preparation to business insights and visualization.

 The goal of the project is to transform messy customer data into meaningful insights that support data-driven decision making.